economist-components/component-win-stats-container/README.md

-# component-win-country
+# component-win-stats-container
-> Show information about a country
+> Show information about a group of stats (e.g. a country)

 ### `Country` as parseable by a [`component-articletemplate/body`](http://github.com/economist-components/component-articletemplate)